A novel class of functionals for perturbative algebraic quantum field theory: Undesirable features of microcausal functionals

-\begin{proof} Let $(x_1,x_2;\eta_1,\eta_2) \in \WF(W)$, and select coordinate charts defined on neighbourhoods $U_i$ of the $x_i$.
+such that $(\xi,\zeta) \mapsto W(A(\xi)\otimes B(\zeta))$ is not continuous. \end{prop} \begin{proof} Let $(x_1,x_2;\eta_1,\eta_2) \in \WF(W)$, and select coordinate charts defined on neighbourhoods $U_i$ of the $x_i$.
 We recall that the wavefront set on manifolds is defined with respect to an arbitrary choice of coordinates, and that all choices are equivalent.
-Hence we may identify the $U_i$ with open subsets of $\mathbb{R}^n$, and $T_{x_i}M$ with $\mathbb{R}^n$, where $n$ is the dimension of $M$.
+Hence we may identify the $U_i$ with open subsets of $\mathbb{R}^n$, and $T_{x_i}^*M$ with $\mathbb{R}^n$.
 In order not to overburden the notation, we make these identifications implicitly throughout this proof.